BAK2K3/hard-drivers/TESTING.md

 **Other technical difficulties:**

-1. **Github Commit Merge**
+1. **GitHub Commit Merge**
     * On 27th October, I accidentally merged multiple git commits (df2b72005f9506c70c5d58fcb9964631462d7555/a8190a91b29cb1d4c3258e5d0f684390113bc646).
 While I researched how to undo the push, I was aware this would result in all of these changes being combined, and I wasn't fully comfortable continuing with this as I didn't want to lose any more progress/commits.
 Accepted this single merge was an error, and moved on and learned from this.

 ---

-[Click here](https://github.com/BAK2K3/hard-drivers/blob/master/README.md) to return to the main README.md.
+[Click here](https://GitHub.com/BAK2K3/hard-drivers/blob/master/README.md) to return to the main README.md.